c4dt/omniledger/mobile/README.md

 can add to `tns run` in order to modify it's behavior, including `--device` to have it talk to one specific emulator.
 By default it will build and launch the app on all currently running emulators.

+### Testing on multiple devices

+You can run multiple android and ios emulators at the same time.
+First start the android and ios emulators, then run the `tns run android` and `tns run ios` commands, and the app will run on all emulators.

+To use the scanning function, on MacOSX you can use http://camtwiststudio.com/, and then scan the display of the emulator on screen.
+Unfortunately the iOS emulators do not support any camera :()